goldfix/motioneyeos_ext/README.md

 #### Parameters

-`rclone_tool install`: install Rclone on your device.
+`rclone_tool install`: installs Rclone on your device.
 The destination folder of Rclone and configuration files will be: `/usr/bin/`.

-`rclone_tool config`: the configuration procedure has two different steps.
+`rclone_tool config`: configures Rclone, remote and local folders.
+The configuration procedure has two different steps.
 The first step configures Rclone and the second step configures the local camera folder and remote folder.

-`rclone_tool run <NAME_DEST>`: requires the destination Rclone configuration (same used to configure it).
+`rclone_tool run <NAME_DEST>`: run Rclone.
+Requires the destination Rclone configuration (same used to configure it).
 This command is useful to configure with `cron`.

 Two different configuration files  will create after configuration:
 - `/usr/bin/rclone.config`: contains the credentials to access to remote folder.